Ramesses VII: Year 8

+Reign length

 Since Ramesses VII's accession is known to have occurred around the end of III Peret, the king would have ruled Egypt for a minimum period of 7 years and 5 months when this document was drawn up provided that it belonged to his reign as seems probable from the royal name given in the papyrus.
 The respected German Egyptologist Jürgen von Beckerath also accepts C.J.
 Eyre's evidence that Year 8 IV Shemu day 25 was Ramesses VII's highest known date.
-However, the accession date of his successor, Ramesses VIII, has been fixed by Amin Amer to an 8-month period between I Peret day 2 and I Akhet day 13, or 5 months after the Year 8 IV Shemu day 25 date of Ramesses VII.
+However, the accession date of his successor, Ramesses VIII, has been fixed by Amin Amer to an 8-month period between I Peret day 2 and I Akhet day 13, or a minimum period of 5 months after the Year 8 IV Shemu day 25 date of Ramesses VII (if the latter actually died in I Peret).
 Therefore, if Ramesses VII did not die between the short 2 week period between IV Shemu day 29 to I Akhet 13, this pharaoh would have been on the throne for at least another 4 more months until I Peret day 2 and ruled Egypt for 7 years and 9 months when he died (perhaps slightly longer if he died after I Peret day 2).
 Therefore, it is possible that Ramesses VII could have ruled Egypt for almost 8 years; at present, his certain reign length is 7 years and 5 months.

-Very little is known about his reign, though it was evidently a period of some turmoil, as grain prices soared.

-Ramesses VII's tomb and funerary equipment
+Death

+Tomb

 Ramesses VII was buried in Tomb KV1 upon his death.
-His mummy has never been found, though four cups inscribed with the pharaoh's name were found in the "royal cache" in DB320 along with the remains of other pharaohs.